shivannis/xandr-docs-public/xandr-docs/articles/invest/billing.md

 Billing periods reflect periods of platform activity.
 For example, a June invoice reflects your platform activity in June.
 However, you may not receive the invoice until July.

 For each billing period listed, you can click to view the invoice and/or seller statement.
 Invoices and seller statements available in
-Microsoft Invest are identical to the invoices you receive (via email) from Xandr.
+Microsoft Invest are identical to the invoices you receive (via email) from Microsoft Advertising.

 For a detailed explanation of the fields and values in an invoice or seller statement, see [Understanding Your Invoice](understanding-your-invoice.md).